Picovoice/porcupine/demo/go/README.md

 go run filedemo/porcupine_file_demo.go -h
 ```

-To detect multiple phrases concurrently provide them as comma-seperated values.
+To detect multiple phrases concurrently provide them as comma-separated values.
 If the wake word is more than a single word, surround the argument in quotation marks:

 ```console
 go run filedemo/porcupine_file_demo.go \